MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

 Azure Machine Learning is a cloud-based predictive-analysis service that offers a streamlined experience for data scientists of all skill levels.
 It's accompanied by the Azure Machine Learning Studio (ML Studio), which is a browser-based tool that allows you to build models using simple drag-and-drop gestures.
 It comes with a library of time-saving experiments and features best-in-class algorithms developed and tested in the real world by Microsoft businesses such as Bing.
 And its built-in support for [R](https://www.r-project.org/) and [Python](https://www.python.org/) means you can build custom scripts  to further automate your model.
 Once you've built and trained your model in the ML Studio, a couple of button clicks exposes the model as a Web service that is consumable by your programming language of choice, or shares it with the community by placing it in the product gallery.
 On its own, Azure Machine Learning can ingest as much as 10 GB of input data, but if that's not enough, it can also read from Hive or Azure SQL Databases.

+The Azure Machine Learning team have put together an outstanding "cheat sheet" that helps you decide which machine learning algoritm to use for many situations.
+You can download that cheat sheet at [http://aka.ms/MLCheatSheet](http://aka.ms/MLCheatSheet)

 In this lab, you will use Azure Machine Learning to model automobile prices and extract predictive data from the model.
 You will employ the following steps to build this experiment in Machine Learning Studio and to create, train, and score your model:

 1. Create a model